Visit the Abbey of the Arts online retreat platform to access your programs:

 Read More

-With January comes a new invitation for contemplation.
-This month I invite you into a lectio divina practice with a short reading from the desert fathers and mothers.
-Here at the Abbey, the last few weeks we have been focusing on receiving a word for 2014 to guide us and challenge us through the year.
-How Community Lectio Divina works: Each month there will be a passage selected from scripture, poetry, or other sacred texts (sometimes we will engage in some visio and audio divina as well with art and music).
+With March comes a new invitation for contemplation.
+As Lent begins this month (on March 5th – join our online retreat here.)
+I invite you into a lectio divina practice with words from the first reading for Ash Wednesday from the prophet Joel.
+How Community Lectio Divina works: Each month there will be a passage selected from scripture, poetry, or other sacred texts (and occasionally visio and audio divina as well with art and music).
 For the year I am choosing an overarching theme of discernment.
-I feel
+I feel like the Abbey is in the midst of some wonderful transition, movement, and expansion.
+How amazing

 Read More